Intentional living gets thrown around a lot, so I want to give you a better, more useful way of thinking about intentional living.

 It’s worth examining WHY you would want to live an intentional life in the first place.

 If you don’t live intentionally, you won’t be able to live the exact life you want.
+You might feel stuck and unfulfilled.

 Some people will want to live life at the highest level.
 I like to think professional athletes, leaders of state, or top executives, or business owners.
 Others won’t want to achieve at the highest level, but they’ll design a life on their dream level, as a teacher, yoga instructor, fisherman, etc.